the-COH/chapter_1_season_5/README.md

 ```bash
 npm start
  ```
-### 5. Add test-net to Keplr
-After the app is started, open browser's dev tool by press F12 button or right click then choose Inspect, then click on Console tab and follow the instruction [here](https://github.com/aura-nw/safe-react/blob/dev/CONNECT_KEPLR.md) to add Aura test-net to Keplr

 ## Setup for developments
-Aura-safe use Nodejs, please make sure installed it.
+Pyxis Safe uses Nodejs, so please make sure to install it.

 ## Related repos